ChenS0407/test/tutorials/scene/Pipeline-exclusion-queue.md

 When a business performs a build, it often encounters situations where different pipelines need to execute mutually exclusive.
 For example, a business has two pipelines-one for client packaging and one for server packaging.
 The two pipelines-must be mutually exclusive, otherwise an error will occur.

-## Blue Shield advantage
+## BKCI advantage

-The Blue Shield mutex function enables the queue to be started after the same mutex group is configured on the same construction machine.
+The BKCI mutex function enables the queue to be started after the same mutex group is configured on the same construction machine.

 ## solution